Bou Jeloud Mosque

-The Bou Jeloud Mosque (جامع بوجلود) is a historic Almohad-era mosque in the former Kasbah of Bou Jeloud, located near Bab Bou Jeloud, in Fes, Morocco.
+The Bou Jeloud Mosque (جامع بوجلود) is a historic Almohad-era mosque in the former Kasbah of Bou Jeloud, located near Bab Bou Jeloud, in Fez, Morocco.

 History

 One of the mosque's entrances.

 According to scholar Henri Terrasse, the mosque was founded by the Almohad caliph Abu Yusuf Yaqub al-Mansur, who ruled between 1184 and 1199 CE.
 (Although Richard Parker attributes the foundation of the mosque to Muhammad al-Nasir, between 1199 and 1214.)
-This makes it one of the oldest monuments in the city and one of the few Almohad mosques in Fes.
-At the time, al-Mansur had ordered the reconstruction of the fortifications of Fes after their destruction by his predecessor Abd al-Mu'min after 1145, though the reconstruction was only completed under his successor Muhammad al-Nasir.
-The mosque was founded on the site of the former Almoravid kasbah (citadel) on the western outskirts of Fes, on a plateau above the rest of the city.
+This makes it one of the oldest monuments in the city and one of the few Almohad mosques in Fez.
+At the time, al-Mansur had ordered the reconstruction of the fortifications of Fez after their destruction by his predecessor Abd al-Mu'min after 1145, though the reconstruction was only completed under his successor Muhammad al-Nasir.
+The mosque was founded on the site of the former Almoravid kasbah (citadel) on the western outskirts of Fez, on a plateau above the rest of the city.
 Under Muhammad al-Nasir, this kasbah, known as the Kasbah Bou Jeloud, was rebuilt and the mosque was made a part of it, serving as the citadel's main mosque.

-Despite the destruction under Abd al-Mu'min, Fes saw a period of prosperity and growth under the stability of the Almohads.
+Despite the destruction under Abd al-Mu'min, Fez saw a period of prosperity and growth under the stability of the Almohads.
 By the time of al-Mansur's reign, the city had already expanded westwards up to this area.
 These westernmost districts were quite distant from the main Friday mosques at the center of the city (i.e. the al-Qarawiyyin and the al-Andalus Mosque).
 Thus, part of the motivation in founding this new mosque may have been to provide a Friday mosque (which held the khutba or Friday sermon, an important religious service) closer to the western neighbourhoods of the city and to the Almohad garrisons.
-The Bou Jeloud Mosque was thus only the third Friday mosque to be built in Fes at that point.
-(Later on, the tradition of building a Friday mosque for every neighbourhood became more established in Morocco and the number of Friday mosques in Fes multiplied significantly.)
+The Bou Jeloud Mosque was thus only the third Friday mosque to be built in Fez at that point.
+(Later on, the tradition of building a Friday mosque for every neighbourhood became more established in Morocco and the number of Friday mosques in Fez multiplied significantly.)

-In 1248 the Marinids, under their leader Abu Yahya, captured Fes from the Almohads.
+In 1248 the Marinids, under their leader Abu Yahya, captured Fez from the Almohads.
 Abu Yahya was responsible for building the current minaret of the Bou Jeloud Mosque, as attested by a foundation inscription.
 (This is in fact the first Marinid foundation inscription on a monument.)
 The Wattasid dynasty (late 15th to mid-16th centuries) later restored the mosque and slightly expanded it on its western side.
-In the 19th century, under the Alaouite sultans, the minaret was repaired and further heightened, while the entrance doorways were remade in their current style.
+In the 19th century, under the Alawi sultans, the minaret was repaired and further heightened, while the entrance doorways were remade in their current style.
 Aside from other minor repairs and modifications across the centuries, the mosque has generally maintained its Almohad design.